Agriculture in India: Sustainability

 Organic farming practices are currently having a positive effect on India's environment and will further improve the country's sustainability if continued.
 Specifically, it has a direct link to improving the economic sustainability of non-commercial farmers.
 Organic farmers can sell products on a small scale at a higher price than non-organic products.
 This enables them to increase their earnings on food sales and achieve greater economic sustainability.
 Further, organic farming is also creating more jobs in rural areas, as organic farms require more labour compared to non-organic ones.

-The market for organic food is evolving, as the potential health risks associated with non-organic food continue to steer people towards organic alternatives.
+This applies to two specific fertilizers used in India, Urea and Diammonium Phosphate (DAP).
+Urea is the most imported fertilizer in India, and it has many adverse health effects on those who use it.
+When these fertilizers come into contact with uncovered skin, they can cause irritation and, if left untreated, lead to skin damage.
+Diammonium Phosphate also causes similar effects when it comes into contact with uncovered skin and eyes.
+Skin irritation comes from these fertilizers releasing compounds such as ammonia and nitrogen oxides, which are harmful to both the human body and the soil they are applied to.

+Regarding the environment, Urea, Diammonium Phosphate, and other fertilizers in India increase atmospheric nitrogen levels and strip soil of its nutrients.
+When these fertilizers are spread along farms, they react with water and release ammonia, which increases the amount of nitrogen in the air, and carbon dioxide into the atmosphere.
+This causes air and soil pollution, with adverse long-term effects.
+The continued use of these fertilizers is damaging India's environment.

 In terms of environmental sustainability, organic farms do not use any artificial pesticides or fertilizers.
 This means that there is no toxic runoff or other environmentally damaging effects from organic farms.
 Avoiding these dangerous chemicals also leads to a healthier environment for farmers, as they do not have to deal with any threatening chemicals.